Start Your Free Consulation

 While offering similar protections to workers’ compensation, a FELA claim is specially reserved for railroad workers and must prove that a railroad employer caused injuries through their negligence—this differs from the no-fault based system that workers’ compensation abides by.

-Speak with a New Jersey Workers’ Compensation Lawyer
+Speak with a Morris County Workers’ Compensation Lawyer